seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/1-using-the-layerednavigation/2-binding-data-source.md

+# Binding data source

-This lesson will teach you the basic of creating a model view file and binding to layered navigation items source within InAiR SDK.
+This tutorial will help you create a model view file and binding to layered navigation items source within InAiR SDK.

 ###Creating a model view file for one layer
-Open the `SecondViewModel.java` file inside the `viewmodel` package, you should see the following content:
+Open the `SecondViewModel.java` file inside the `viewmodel` package.
 Now, our layout has two elements that will be diffirent between each others: the image, and it's description.
 Let's create two properties that shall be used to bind to our layout:
 ```java
 private String text;